 - All household members should remain in home isolation until you are informed by your local health department that you can stop isolation and may return to work and other activities.
 Inform your employer of your status.

 - There are no medicines to treat COVID-19 in children at this time.

 - Encourage your child to drink plenty of age-appropriate fluids.

 - Encourage your child to rest often.

 - Never give your child products containing ASPIRIN unless instructed specifically by a doctor.

-- You may give fever-reducing medicine, such as acetaminophen or ibuprofen, as needed.
+- You may give fever-reducing medicine, such as acetaminophen, as needed.
+Before taking ibuprofen, check with your doctor to make sure it is okay.
 FOLLOW ALL PACKAGE DOSING INSTRUCTIONS.

 - Contact your doctor with any questions.

 - Do NOT ignore worsening symptoms